 “We try to use wild bits in creating a loose, asymmetric style of arrangement,” says Maz.
 “We brought over clematis and honeysuckle foliage to create twisty shapes.
 Blossom of damson and blackthorn came from the hedges around Allt-y-Bella, to form a basic framework from which to build up the arrangement.”

 Above: Blossom and decay.
-Or, to quote the preacher in Ecclesiastes: “Vanity of vanities, all is vanity.”
+Or, “Vanity of vanities, all is vanity” (Ecclesiastes).

 Above: Arne Maynard’s rural HQ is in South Wales, a far cry from the central London office.
 Allt-y-Bella offers bed-and-breakfast as well as outdoor theater in summer and an all-year cornucopia of workshops and longer courses.